ojasiiitd/ojasiiitd/README.md

 I'm currently a Junior at IIIT-Delhi, Computer Science and Social Sciences Dept.

-Majoring in Computer Science and my Minor subjects are Economics and Sociology.
+Majoring in Computer Science with Economics and Sociology as Minor subjects.

 Currently interested in Deep Learning, Computer Vison and Econometric Modelling.